symphonyoss/canon/docs/index.md

  * Generated from ObjectSchema(AbstractApplicationObjectPayload) at #/components/schemas/AbstractApplicationObjectPayload
  */
 ```

+### Method Responses
+OpenAPI allows for a method to return multiple different media types and for the response value
+to be defined separately for each type.
+Canon methods are intended to be a form of JSON RPC
+and the response type is implicitly application/json.
+The response schema for a Canon method
+is much simpler than the OpenAPI equivalent, it requires only a schema and may optionally
+provide a boolean **required** attribute.

+If **required** is present and has the value **true** then the method must always return a value,
+if the implementation returns null then a **500 SERVER ERROR** response will be set, the endpoint
+will never return **404 NOT FOUND**.
+Otherwise, if the implementation method returns **null**
+a **404 NOT FOUND** response will be sent.

 ### Inheritance
 OpenAPI supports the **AllOf** construct to support composition, which is sometimes used as a